koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_37_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-More Bottom-Up – From “conducted
+# More Bottom-Up – From “conducted
 Orchestra” more towards the “Jazz-Combo”
  Jamming: work within a structure and live by its own dynamics